GentlePuppet/Gentles_Tampermonkey_Userscripts/Better Twitter/README.md

 It also makes posts wider.

 It adds a toggle button to only show tweets that contain an Image or a Video.
-(Click the little M in the Top Bar after the
+(Click the little M in the Top Bar after the Settings Button.

 As long as you have a userscript extension like Tampermonkey or Greasemonkey then clicking the link below will install the script for you.
 * [Install Tweaked Twitter](https://github.com/GentlePuppet/Gentles_Tampermonkey_Userscripts/raw/main/Better%20Twitter/Better%20Twitter.user.js)